Germany’s 7 Most Enchanting Castles You Need to Visit

 Aerial view on Neuschwanstein Castle Schwangau, Bavaria, Germany.
 Drone picture of Alps landscape with trees and mountains

-Eltz Castle (Burg Eltz), Rhineland-Palatinate
+Eltz Castle, Rhineland-Palatinate

 Hohenzollern Castle, Baden-Württemberg